Redume/Kekkai/docs/getting-started/docker.md

     - Consider changing `DB_PASSWORD` to a custom value.
 Postgres is not publically exposed, so this password is only used for - local authentication.
 To avoid issues with Docker parsing this value, it is best to use only the characters `A-Za-z0-9`.

 !!! note
-    After editing, rename the config files by removing `sample` in the name
+    After editing, rename the config files by removing `.sample` in the name

 ### Steps 3 - Start the containers